FREE SPEECH HISTORY TIMELINE

-On new years eve 800, Charlemagne is named Holy Roman Emperor by Pope Leo III.
-With his court in Aachen, Charlemagne kicks off a number of reforms, reviving the Latin language and rescuing Ancient manuscripts from oblivion.
+In 800 on new years eve, Charlemagne is proclaimed Holy Roman Emperor by the pope.
+With his court in Aachen, he revives the Latin language and rescues ancient manuscripts from oblivion.

-Blasphemy is a capital crime, heretics like the adoptionists are persecuted and heathens are forced to convert by the sword.
+But blasphemy is a capital crime, heretics are persecuted and heathens are converted by the sword.

 c.
 1100: The 12th century Renaissance